In stock, ready to ship.

 You can also pick up replacement screens if needed, by selecting the "2 replacement screens" option.

-Out of stock, ETA 3/30/17.
+In stock, ready to ship.
 Created and supported by IanJohnson.
 Extruding filament to the floor...

 Replacement thermocouple for the Filastruder.